reactjs/react.dev/beta/src/content/apis/react/createFactory.md

 #### Returns {/*returns*/}

- Returns a function that can be used to create React element of the given `type`.
+ Returns a function that can be used to create a React element of the given `type`.